John Brown University

 - Chaim Potok, American Jewish author and rabbi

 - Gov. Mike Huckabee, Fox News contributor and former Arkansas governor

 - Blake Mycoskie, founder and Chief Shoe Giver of TOMS shoes

-The liberal arts departments at JBU have also hosted a series of acclaimed artists for recitals, master classes, and gallery exhibits:
+Beyond the university’s own theatre productions, performances, and art galleries, the liberal arts departments at JBU have hosted a series of acclaimed artists for recitals, master classes, and gallery exhibits:

 - Christine Donahue, renowned soprano